 Additional Resources on Low Impact Development

-This factsheet series is primarily intended for state and local decision makers who are considering adoption of an LID approach to stormwater management.
+(March 2012).
+These factsheets are primarily intended for state and local decision makers considering an LID approach to stormwater management.